Dr. Bezbarua

 Dr. Bezbarua is a 1969 Indian Assamese language thriller film, the first film of this genre in the language, directed by Brajen Barua and produced by Rangghar Cine Productions.
 The film was released on 7 November 1969.
-It was marked as the beginning of success of so-called commercial movies in Assamese Film industry.
+It marked the beginning of success of commercial films in Assamese cinema.
 It was also first time the outdoor and indoor shooting entirely took place in various locations of Assam.